EleonoraAmico/Calibration_EBT3/README.md

 ## Testing
 Tests have been implemented to ensure the reliability and robustness of the library.
 These tests validate various aspects of the fitting and data processing methods, ensuring consistent and accurate results for different datasets.
+The tests are located in the `tests` folder and can be executed using [pytest](https://docs.pytest.org/).

 ## Considerations & Limitations